The HSOBA is responsible for cultivating life-long fellowship between alumni and our community through various engagement activities.

 Edward Burrows-Cheng (’13)

-Edward is a new member of the HSOBA.
-After completing his degree at Bond University, Edward has returned home and is keen to give back to his School of 15 years.
+After completing his degree at Bond University, Edward has returned home and is keen to give back to his school of 15 years.
 Edward was admitted to the legal profession in August 2018 and is now practising as a lawyer in commercial litigation at Dobson Mitchell Allport.
-Edward was School Captain in 2013 and his younger brother Oliver is now the School Captain for 2019.
-Edward also has five other brothers currently at the School.
+Edward was School Captain in 2013 and his younger brother Oliver was School Captain in 2019.
+Edward also has four other brothers currently at the School.